jenkinsci/pipeline-plugin/cps-global-lib/README.md

       float x,y,z;
     }

+However classes written like this cannot call step functions like `sh` or `git`.
 More often than not, what you want to define is a series of functions that in turn invoke other workflow step functions.
 You can do this by not explicitly defining the enclosing class, just like your main workflow script itself: